 As is mandatory under International Financial Reporting Standards, the Group values its pension deficit in these accounts on an IAS19 basis.
-As shown below, the IAS19 deficit at the current period end is £12.6m.
-On a funding basis (also known as a 'Technical Provisions basis', being the basis on which the triennial actuarial valuations are carried out), the funding deficit at the current period end is estimated at £9.1m, this estimate being based on an approximate roll-forward of the 2023 triennial funding valuation, updated for market conditions.
-The IAS19 valuation requires 'best estimate' assumptions to be used whereas the funding valuation uses 'prudent' assumptions.
+As shown below, the IAS19 deficit at the current period end is £2.1m.
+On a funding basis (also known as a "Technical Provisions basis", being the basis on which the triennial actuarial valuations are carried out), the funding surplus at the current period end is estimated at £16.4m, this estimate being based on an approximate roll-forward of the 2023 triennial funding valuation, updated for market conditions.
+The IAS 19 valuation requires 'best estimate' assumptions to be used whereas the funding valuation uses 'prudent' assumptions.